Stagesgrowth-stage

 What kind of companies raise growth-stage capital?

-How is growth-stage different from venture capital?
+How is growth-stage different from earlier-stage venture?

 Risk-return shape.
 Early-stage venture relies on a small number of 50-100x outcomes to produce returns.
 Growth-stage relies on most positions clearing 2-3x with a smaller number producing 5-10x.
 Cambridge Associates benchmarks show growth-stage funds typically deliver lower TVPI but higher DPI and faster distributions than early-stage venture.